ChristianGarcia/MonzoRetrofit/README.md

 Create a `RxMonzoApiService` through `MonzoApi.retrofitBuilder()`.

 Most methods require you to add an [Authorization](https://monzo.com/docs/#authentication) header with an access token for authorization (and authentication).
 The provided `AuthorizationInterceptor` handles this for you.
-Simply add it to your Retrofit's `OkHttpClient` and provide it when creating a `MonzoApi`:
+Simply add it to your Retrofit's `OkHttpClient` and provide it when creating the `Retrofit` instance.

 ```java
 OkHttpClient client = new OkHttpClient.Builder()